evaristo-va/evaristo-va.gihub.io/index.md

 </p>

-> In this project we developed a random forest model to predict La Liga soccer match outcomes.
+> In this project I developed a random forest model to predict La Liga soccer match outcomes.
 Features were engineered from historical match data, including team perfromance metrics and situational factors.
 The model achieved 75% accuracy and outperformed bookmaker implied probabilities by 24%.

 [BiteBuddy](https://bitebuddy.streamlit.app/)